Angus Council is now managing the issuing and selling of wildfowling permits for Montrose Basin Local Nature Reserve.

 The two main species, which appear to cause problems for inexperienced wildfowlers on the Reserve, are Red-Breasted Merganser (Mergus serrator) and Barnacle geese (Branta leucopsis).
 Mergansers are usually found flying low in the vicinity of the river, especially early in the season.
 Skeins of Barnacle geese are usually found in September, October and occasionally in November.
 Their call (best described as yapping) usually gives their presence away.
 They can be difficult to identify when there are individual Barnacles in with skeins of pink-footed geese.

-Take care to recognise legal quarry and if in doubt DO NOT SHOOT!
+Take care to recognise legal quarry and if in doubt, do not shoot!

 Do not disturb the locality or other sportsmen/women by making a noise, banging car doors when arriving early in the morning or leaving late at night.
 At Maryton Ditch ensure that your car is parked in the car park area, please do not park on the verge.